The Big Break: The Big Break II: Las Vegas

 The Big Break II was the Golf Channel's highest rated show in its history of all programming.
 The show featured not only good golf but also some tension between roommates Sean Daly and Donny Donatello.

 The winner Kip Henley failed to make any cuts on the Nationwide Tour, and shortly after his attempt to play his way on Tour, he went back to caddying on the PGA Tour for Brian Gay.
 Henley, who turned 50 in 2011, qualified for the FedEx St. Jude Classic through winning a Tennessee PGA Section event that included an automatic entry into the event, and has eligibility for the Champions Tour.

 The Big Break III: Ladies Only

-The Big Break III: Ladies Only first aired on February 8, 2005.
-The show was filmed in October 2004 at the Kingsmill Resort and Spa just outside Williamsburg, Virginia.
-The winner of this edition would receive exemptions into two LPGA events and a celebrity tournament (the American Century Championship) in 2005, not all of which aired on the Golf Channel.
-Also, a leading golf retailer, Golf Galaxy, was offering $5,000 so that the winning player could purchase whatever they need for the LPGA events, such as new clubs or other accessories.
-The first of those three tournaments was the Michelob ULTRA Open at Kingsmill, held at the golf resort where the show was filmed.
-The Michelob ULTRA Open is commonly referred to as the LPGA's "fifth major," much like The Players Championship is for the PGA Tour.
+The Big Break III: Ladies Only premiered on February 8, 2005, featuring a field consisting exclusively of women's golfers.
+It took place at the Kingsmill Resort and Spa just outside Williamsburg, Virginia, with the winner receiving exemptions for three LPGA events (including the Michelob Ultra Open at Kingsmill and the American Century Championship) in 2005, along with a new Chrysler Crossfire and a $5,000 Golf Galaxy shopping spree.

 The ten hopefuls for the third season were: